Graduate School

 Transfer Credit

-Internal transfer credits are credits from courses completed at Oregon State University prior to full admission to the certificate or degree to which they will be applied; internal transfer credits may be earned in non-degree graduate status, undergraduate or post baccalaureate status, in the Accelerated Masters’ Program, or while the student is enrolled in a different certificate or degree other than the one to which the student wants to apply these credits.
+Internal transfer credits are credits from courses completed at Oregon State University prior to full admission to the certificate or degree to which they will be applied.
+Internal transfer credits may be earned in non-degree graduate status, undergraduate or postbaccalaureate status, in the Accelerated Masters' Program, or while the student is enrolled in a different certificate or degree other than the one to which the student wants to apply these credits.

-Students may only transfer course credits from regionally accredited institutions (or equivalently recognized institutions outside the U.S.).
-Students who wish to transfer graduate credits from other schools must provide transcripts for courses already completed to the Graduate School prior to the submission of a study program.
-Undergraduate students at OSU may receive credit for graduate courses (500 and 600 level) in excess of the requirements for a baccalaureate degree.
+Undergraduate students at OSU may receive credit for graduate courses (500 and 600 level) completed in excess of the requirements for a baccalaureate degree.
 Graduate courses taken at OSU while the student was a non-degree graduate student, a post-baccalaureate student, a professional degree-seeking student (PharmD or DVM), or an undergraduate student, are considered transfer courses.

 Courses to be transferred must be graduate level.
 It is the responsibility of the student wishing to transfer the course to provide the necessary documentation to satisfy the OSU guidelines.

-All courses on a program of study require final approval by the student’s program of study committee and the Graduate School.
+All courses on a program of study require final approval by the student's committee and the Graduate School.
 Committees are free to deny inclusion of any course if they believe that the earned grade is not sufficient; the course is not appropriate, sufficiently current, sufficiently rigorous based on syllabus content; or for any other reason.
-To be considered for inclusion on a graduate program of study, OSU courses whether taken as either an enrolled graduate student or pre-graduate admission, must have an earned grade of C or better.
+To be considered for inclusion on a graduate program of study, OSU courses whether taken as either an enrolled graduate student or before graduate admission, must have an earned grade of C or better.
 To be considered for inclusion on a graduate program of study, courses from another institution (transfer courses) must have an earned grade of B minus or better.

 If the transfer credit is from a foreign university, the student must provide copies of the original transcript and an English translation of the transcript, with the courses to be transferred clearly indicated.
 Grades and credits for the courses must be clearly identified.
 In some countries, the first university degree, which OSU considers to be equivalent to a baccalaureate degree, may take five years or more to complete.
-All of the course work toward such a degree is considered a requirement for the first university degree, and hence none of it can be transferred to a graduate certificate or graduate degree at OSU.
+All of the coursework toward such a degree is considered a requirement for the first university degree, and hence none of it can be transferred to a graduate certificate or graduate degree at OSU.

 Graduate courses to be transferred from another institution to an OSU master's degree must not have been used to satisfy the requirements for a bachelor's degree, master's degree (or equivalent) or a doctoral degree.